kbalog/uis-dat640-fall2019/assignments/assignment-1a/README.md

 The specific criteria for scoring the assignment is as follows: *to be added*.

+## Submission deadline

+The deadline for submitting the report and code on GitHub is **02/09 17:00**.

 ## FAQ

   * **Is there a limitation to the techniques we are allowed to use?
 Should we use machine learning approaches?**